 If you’re new to Chinatown or a seasoned local that wants to dive deeper into the history and culture of the neighbourhood, taking a tour is undoubtedly the best way to get to know it.
 You’ll have the chance to orient yourself within the area, sample some of the best of the best in Chinatown, and meet new people along the way.

-The Kensington Market and Chinatown Food Tour takes you to several of the best spots in Chinatown, and also dives in to the food and culture of neighbouring Kensington Market for a total of 7 food tastings.
+The Beyond Kensington Market Toronto Food Tour takes you to several of the best spots in Chinatown, and also dives in to the food and culture of neighbouring Kensington Market for a total of 7 food tastings.
 The tour is led by an expert local guide who infuses the whole 3 hour experience with fascinating tales from the area’s history, its current residents and with some personal anecdotes, too.
 This insider look at two distinct neighbourhoods will leave Toronto residents and visitors alike with a full stomach and happy heart.
+Toronto Food Tours

 Where to Eat